Introducing Ocate Cliffs

 Read more about us and why we started Ocate Cliffs here.

 It’s worth stressing that this is not just another “great idea” out there, but is steadily progressing.
 In the first few years we obtained the land – 139 acres – obtained county zoning approval for the project, completed a water system, built a 2-mile road, and built the first building – a staff house.

-It is currently open for camping, and can be rented out by groups such as churches, other non-profits, and family reunions.
+It is currently open, and can be rented out by groups such as churches, other non-profits, and family reunions.
+Larger groups will be accommodated in a few years when we get the first guest building completed.

 We are located near Ocate, New Mexico in the Sangre de Cristo mountains.
 (See contacts and maps.)